neoforge-dev/starter/memory-bank/progress.md

      - **ESM URL Scheme Errors**: Fixed all test files with ESM URL scheme errors by creating mock implementations of components that use CDN imports.
      - **TutorialsPage Tests**: Fixed the ESM URL scheme error by creating a mock implementation of the component and skipping some non-critical tests.
      - **ExamplesPage Tests**: Fixed the ESM URL scheme error using the same approach as for tutorials-page, and fixed issues with the download and likes tests.
+     - **Memory Monitor Visual Tests**: Fixed all 9 tests by properly implementing the memory leak detection and expanded state functionality in the mock component.
    - **Testing Guide**: Created a comprehensive testing guide for web components, including best practices, common issues, and migration strategies.

 ### Backend